jpvantuyl/AzKoans/README.md

 Microsoft has a [study guide](https://learn.microsoft.com/en-us/certifications/resources/study-guides/AZ-305) with the current requirements.

+And [Azure Charts](https://azurecharts.com/overview) has a nice overview of all the Azure services.

 ## Setup

 First, edit the `config.json` so that it has your personal details.
 You'll need a subscription and either some credits or a credit card.
 Microsoft has one month free at the moment as well as student credits and credits for developers with Visual Studio subscriptions.